 Thankfully, interest in supporting literacy in Detroit continues to flourish.

-We’ve identified programs that cultivate meaningful literacy in fun, functional, and transparent ways in both youth and adult populations, and seek to fulfill some of their book needs.
+We’ve identified programs that cultivate meaningful literacy in fun, functional, and transparent ways in both youth and adult populations, and seek to fulfill their book needs.

-Please click the support button above, or email info [@] blackbirdlit.org if you’d like to donate or volunteer.
+We have applied for our 501(c)3 status as a non-profit.
+Once we are approved, donations will be tax deductible.
+In the interim, contributions can be made by clicking the support button above, or you may email info [@] blackbirdlit.org if you’d like to donate or volunteer.

 The amount of influence the ability to read can have on a lifetime is infinite.